ErichZimmer/openpiv-c--qt/README.md

 Make sure the prefix, or destdir, is set so binaries are not accidentally installed on the system.

-The binaries are located the build or installation directory:
+The binaries are located in the build or installation directory:

 Build directory:
 * builddir